Lahari-Bhairagoni/E-commerce/README.md

      node server.js
 Server will run on: http://localhost:5000

+You can access the project by using this link: https://lahari-bhairagoni.github.io/E-commerce/

 The backend uses .json files (products.json, users.json) for data storage instead of a database.

 **Frontend**